-“The main object in view is to train young men and women to useful trades and occupations, so that they can earn their own livelihood.” – Milton Hershey
+The main object in view is to train young men and women to useful trades and occupations, so that they can earn their own livelihood.” – Milton Hershey

 What career paths are available?

 In fourth grade, MHS students begin exploring 11 career pathways, and in ninth grade, they narrow their areas of interest to four.
-In 10th and 11th grades, MHS students finally choose one career pathway to devote their attention.
-They can choose from the following concentrations:
+At the end of their ninth grade year, students select a pathway to devote their attention for the remainder of high school.

-In the classes of 2012 to 2016, 100 percent of graduating seniors earned at least one industry-recognized certification in his or her area of study.
+In the classes of 2012 to 2019, 100 percent of graduating seniors earned at least one industry-recognized certification in his or her area of study.
 In the last five-plus years, the number of certifications has nearly tripled for MHS students.

 Do you have specialized teachers in the program?